horsecz/Bee-Storm-bot/README.md

 Bot is recording it's activites and storing them into logfile.
 - if bot is currently restoring database, logging into file is disabled (log remains just in console)
-- every time bot runs, bot run stat will be incremented
-- possibility of server message logging and internal logging
+- possibility of server messages logging and internal logging

 # To be done
-After code refactor, some features are still missing or incomplete.
-These are:
-- Reminders
-- Name days
-- Periodical daily message (current date and name day)
-- Some commands

-Also, some things need to be completed or updated:
+Some things need to be completed or updated:
 - Help message
 - Admin commands message
-- Source code related: remove unused global variables and some minor 'refactoring'
+- Source code related: remove unused global variables, code logic refactor => refactor part 2